 For boilers with a spill switch, the switch detects the escape of combustion products through the draft diverter relief opening and interrupts the power to the gas valve preventing unsafe boiler operation.
 Escape of flue products could be caused by a blocked or collapsed chimney or inadequate chimney draft.
-This is a manual reset-type device and can be reactivated by depressing the spill switch reset button mounted in the front of the boiler's draft hood (see Figure 1.1 for switch location).
+This is a manual reset-type device and can be reactivated by depressing the spill switch reset button mounted in the front of the boiler's draft diverter (see Figure 2.1 for switch location).

 For boilers with a flame rollout switch, the switch prevents flame rollout from the boiler combustion chamber, caused by blocked boiler flue passageways, by interrupting power to the gas valve to prevent unsafe boiler operation.
-This is either a single use device, which must be replaced if it is tripped, or a manual reset-type device than can be reset by depressing the reset button.
-See Figure 1.1 for switch location).
+This is a single use device and must be replaced if it is tripped (see Figure 2.1 for switch location).
 Flue passages must be inspected by a qualified installer if this problem occurs, prior to switch replacement.